cwd0075/alphazero_connect4/README.md

 To run the code in Google Colab:
 copy connect4_part1_colab.ipynb to Google Drive and run the cells

+To do further training on current weight in Google Colab:
+copy connect4_part1_colab_continue_training.ipynb to Google Drive and run the cells

 To run the code in Github Codespaces:
 Start Codespaces
 pip install tqdm